 Conception may not occur until mere days before your period is due if you have a short menstrual cycle or don’t ovulate mid-cycle.

-For example, let’s say you are regularly maintaining a 26 day cycle.
+For example, let’s say you’re regularly maintaining a 26-day cycle.
 Chances are you’ll ovulate around day 13.
 Even if you had unprotected sex on that day and sperm found egg later that day, it would still take the fertilized egg six to twelve days to reach and implant in your uterine lining.
 By this timeline, your body wouldn’t know to continue producing the hormone progesterone that ceases menstruation until somewhere between day 20 to 25 of your cycle.
 This could leave as little as one day between conception and menstruation.
 If those hormone levels are insufficient, such as in a situation of low progesterone from luteal phase defect, or had already begun to fall, you could have what seems like a lighter than usual period while pregnant or even one that seems entirely normal and wouldn’t think you missed a period until you were already around six weeks pregnant.
 This type of bleeding is often referred to as “break through bleeding,” and is the most common type of bleeding mistaken for a period while pregnant.

 Implantation bleeding may be mistaken for a period while pregnant.